MathewWi/vba-ps3/trunk/VBA-PS3-README.txt

 Normal Mode - The normal audio output will be used by the PS3.
 (DEFAULT)

-Rsound Mode - RSound basically lets you redirect the audio from the PS3 over the network to a PC - so, using this, the audio from SNES9x can be outputted on a PC/laptop/netbook/HTPC's speakers/audio installation instead of going through the television speakers or the audio receiver connected to the television.
+Rsound Mode - RSound basically lets you redirect the audio from the PS3 over the network to a PC - so, using this, the audio from VBA PS3 can be outputted on a PC/laptop/netbook/HTPC's speakers/audio installation instead of going through the television speakers or the audio receiver connected to the television.